Document Protection

 How to protect documents securely

-Select your PDF(s), then in Safeguard Secure PDF Writer, choose the document security controls you want to apply:
+To secure documents with Safeguard DRM, select your PDF(s), then choose the document security controls you want to apply in Safeguard Secure PDF Writer:

 1. Stop printing, allow printing, or limit the number of prints.